layilin/SP23-33852/_texts/full-text.md

 - And food adapted to the yellow fly?[^f63n3]——
 - The skill'd in Nature's mystic lore observe,
 - Each tree, each plant, that drinks the golden day, [170]
-- Some reptile life sustains: Thus cochinille[^f63n4]
+- Some reptile life sustains: Thus cochinille

 [^f63n1]: The Volga is a river in western Russia that connects to the Baltic, Moscow, and Black Seas before flowing into the Caspian Sea.